-During the process of photosynthesis, hemp removes CO2 from the air and converts it to carbohydrates that help develop the plant’s structure.
+Hemp removes CO2 from the air and converts it to carbohydrates that help develop the plant’s structure during photosynthesis.
 When the process is complete, oxygen is a byproduct that is released back into the atmosphere.

-Trees do something very similar, but take much longer to grow than hemp.
-Hemp can also be grown in virtually any type of soil, needs little water and can be grown without pesticides or fertilizers, making hemp an ideal choice for reducing the effects of climate change.
+Trees do something very similar but take much longer to grow than hemp.
+Hemp can also be grown in relatively any type of soil, doesn’t need much water and can be grown without pesticides or fertilizers making hemp an ideal choice for reducing the effects of climate change.

 Where Hemp for CBD is Grown is Important

-While hemp phytoremediation could do wonders to clean up the planet, it’s important to understand that the contaminants the plant absorbs don’t magically disappear altogether.
-Instead, they contaminate the plant itself.
+Although hemp phytoremediation could do wonders to clean up the planet, it’s important to understand that the contaminants the plant absorbs don’t magically disappear altogether.
+As a matter of fact, they contaminate the plant itself.
 Once hemp is used for phytoremediation, it should not be used to produce products like food or CBD.

-It’s important that hemp grown for CBD is cultivated in the cleanest environment possible.
+It’s necessary that hemp grown for CBD is cultivated in the cleanest environment possible.
 A contaminated hemp plant will only produce contaminated hemp products.

-For those who seek the wellness benefits of hemp-derived products, make sure you are only purchasing CBD that has been lab tested for the presence of pesticides, heavy metals and other unwanted compounds.
+For people who seek the wellness benefits of hemp-derived products, make sure you are only purchasing CBD that has been tested in a lab for the presence of pesticides, heavy metals and other unwanted compounds.

-As beneficial as phytoremediation might be for the environment, it could have the opposite effect on human health.
-When consumers turn to CBD, they’re doing so because of its potential benefits.
-Any heavy metals or soil contaminants present where the hemp was grown can detract from these benefits.
+As beneficial as phytoremediation might be for the environment, it could have adverse effects on human health.
+When consumers turn to CBD, they’re doing so because of its potential benefits, but any heavy metals or soil contaminants present where the hemp was grown can detract from these benefits.

-Knowing where the hemp cultivated to produce your CBD is vital.
+It is important to know where the hemp that’s used to produce your CBD is cultivated.

 Hemp Phytoremediation for a Brighter Planetary Future

-Hemp is truly one of the most versatile plants that exists.
+Hemp is truly one of the most versatile plants to ever exist.
 Not only can it be made into a plethora of different products, but it could help clean up the natural environment from man-made destruction.

-Is hemp phytoremediation the answer we need to help clean up the planet and restore its natural balance?
-It just might be.
+Hemp phytoremediation might just be the thing we need to help clean up our planet and restore its natural balance.